ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced by, or complemented with, OSCORE.
-* The DTLS handshake is replaced by, or complemented with, the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}, and makes use of the following features:
+* The DTLS handshake is replaced by, or complemented with, the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}, and makes use of the following features:
    * Authentication based on certificates is complemented with authentication based on raw public keys.
    * Authentication based on signature keys is complemented with authentication based on static Diffie-Hellman keys, for certificates/raw public keys.
    * Authentication based on certificate by value is complemented with authentication based on certificate/raw public keys by reference.